2019 Regional Transit Ridership

-Systemwide regional ridership slipped 1.3 percent from 2017
+Systemwide regional ridership slipped 2.9 percent from 2018

 Regional transit ridership combines the number of rides on all types of transit and by all the region’s transit providers.

-Northstar Commuter Rail remained essentially flat year-over-year with over 787,000 rides.
+Northstar Commuter Rail was down 2% year-over-year with nearly 768,000 rides.

 Other regional transit providers

 Total: 9,074,284 (down 1.2%)

 Southwest Transit: 1,106,199 (down 2%)